Charley-xiao/balance-it/README.md

 ![image](shot.png)

-The above takes about 60 seconds to emerge, which is a Carmen vortex street.
+The above takes about 60 seconds to emerge, which appears to be Von Karman vortices.

 ## Acknowledgements